Prince17344/AI-Journal-/README.md

 I also used AI to review and rewrite portions of my code to improve clarity and meet best practices (such as adding docstrings, implementing type hints, and using super() properly).
 However, I made sure that the design decisions and final code structure were my own, with AI serving primarily as a tutor, explainer, and code reviewer.
 Overall, I feel like I gained a stronger understanding of how inheritance hierarchies actually work in practice and how polymorphism can simplify code across multiple object types.
 AI was helpful for explanations and brainstorming, but I made sure to implement and test the logic myself.

+AI Journal Entry - Week of December 07, 2025

+This week I asked AI to summarize a RISC internship job description and help me decide whether I should include my high school candy business experience in the cover letter.
+AI helped me highlight relevant skills and confirmed that the entrepreneurial experience was worth adding because it showed initiative and financial management.

+I also used AI for a quick sports question related to SGP picks for a basketball game.
+I asked about a betting term in a screenshot and AI explained what “ALT” meant in the context of alternative betting lines.
+It helped make the sportsbook interface easier to understand.

+But overall this week AI helped me organize information and understand topics faster, from internship preparation to interpreting a sports betting term.
+It didn’t replace my work, but it supported decision-making by breaking things down clearly.
+This week showed me how useful AI can be for both academic and everyday tasks, as long as I still think through the final decisions myself.